-VIII.
+IX.
 Live Ball/Dead Ball

 - 1. The ball is live at the snap of the ball and remains live until the official whistles the ball dead. - 2.
 The official will indicate the neutral zone and line of scrimmage. - a.
 It is an automatic dead ball foul if any player on defense or offense enters the neutral zone.
-Regarding the neutral zone, the official may give both teams a "courtesy" neutral zone notification to allow their players to move back behind the line of scrimmage. - 3.
-A player who gains possession of the ball in the air is considered in bounds as long as the first foot or other body part contacts the ground in the field of play. - 4.
+In regard to the neutral zone, the official may give both teams a "courtesy" neutral zone notification to allow their players to move back behind the line of scrimmage. - 3.
+A player who gains possession of the ball in the air is considered in bounds as long as the first foot or a body part other than the hand contacts the ground in the field of play with possession. - 4.
 The defense may not mimic the offensive team signals by trying to confuse the offensive players, while the quarterback is calling out signals to start the play.
 This will result in an unsportsmanlike conduct penalty. - 5.
 Substitutions may be made on any dead ball. - 6.
 Any official can whistle the play dead. - 7.
 Play is ruled "dead" when: - a.
-The ball hits the ground. - If the ball hits the ground as a result of a bad snap, the ball is then placed where the ball hit the ground. - b.
+The ball hits the ground. - i.
+If the ball hits the ground as a result of a bad snap, the ball is then placed where the ball hit the ground. - b.
 The ball-carrier's flag is pulled. - c.
 The ball-carrier steps out of bounds. - d.
-A touchdown, PAT or safety is scored. - The ball-carrier's knee or arm hits the ground. - The ball-carrier's flag falls out. - The receiver catches the ball while in possession of one or no flag(s). - The 7 second pass clock expires. - Inadvertent whistle - Ball-carrier leaves their feet other than jump cuts, spinning or to avoid a downed player on the field of play.
+A touchdown, PAT or safety is scored. - e.
+The ball-carrier's knee or arm hits the ground. - f.
+The ball-carrier's flag falls out. - g.
+The receiver catches the ball while in possession of one or no flag(s). - h.
+The 7 second pass clock expires. - i.
+Inadvertent whistle - j.
+Ball-carrier leaves their feet diving or to hurdle a player.

-NOTE: There are no fumbles.
-The ball becomes a dead ball.
-(If the ball is fumbled forwards, then it will be spotted where the ball carrier lost possession.
+NOTE: There are no fumbles, ground contact does not have to be made.
+If the ball is fumbled forwards, then it will be spotted where the ball carrier lost possession.
+Loss of possession is a DEAD BALL.

-8. If inadvertent whistle occurs the offense has two options:
+- 8. If inadvertent whistle occurs the offense has two options: - A) take the ball where the whistle blew and the down is consumed - B) replay the down from the original line of scrimmage.

-- a. take the ball where the whistle blew, and the down is consumed - b. replay the down from the original line of scrimmage. - c.
 If it occurs on the last play of the half or game, the offense will be awarded one untimed down and given those two options.